"The Incredible Hulk" Revisited: Action Should be Driven by Character, Not Just Smashing

 Marketing matters, and yes, clear marketing is an essential part of effective storytelling.

 If this is a fugitive narrative, which it very well could have been, we have to know what Banner is running from and what he is running towards.

 Characters can run, but eventually, you have to give the character a goal to work and run towards.

 Is Bruce hiding because he’s afraid of the Hulk getting out and hurting people?
 Is he hiding because he’s afraid of those hunting him?
 Is he merely trying to keep the Hulk out of the hands of the government?
 Is he actually trying to cure himself?

 4. Who’s the Real Villain?

-Imagine the most terrifying monster being unleashed and how much more terrifying it would be when you know that the monster wreaking havoc on the world is actually you.
+Imagine the most terrifying monster and how much more terrifying it would be to know that the monster wreaking havoc on the world is actually you.

 What happens, though, when the hero is the monster?
 Are we actually supposed to root for the Hulk?
 Is the Hulk the hero or is he a villain of this story?

 The Hulk, if released, should be terrifying.
 People should be afraid.
 Very afraid.
 He can do a LOT of damage, and Banner should know this.
-As we eventually see in Avengers: Age of Ultron, every time the Hulk gets loose, Banner should be wracked by guilt.
-Like an alcoholic who went on a drunken rampage, hurting those he cares about, Banner should feel responsible for the destruction caused by a part of him he can’t control (or even remember).
+As we eventually see in Avengers: Age of Ultron, every time the Hulk gets out, Banner bears some responsibility (and guilty), especially when innocent people get hurt.

-Now contrast the Hulk’s first appearance in The Incredible Hulk with his turn on the helicarrier in The Avengers.
-The heroes, Banner included, are actually terrified of his presence.
+Now contrast the Hulk’s first appearance in The Incredible Hulk with his rampage on the helicarrier in The Avengers.
+Banner and Natasha Romanov (Black Widow) are actually terrified of his presence.

 Great villains make it harder for the hero to get what they want.
 The stronger the villain, the more the hero has to work for their meal and the more we root for them to win.

-The villains of The Incredible Hulk aren’t smart enough to catch Banner or strong enough to defeat the Hulk.
+The villains of The Incredible Hulk simply aren’t smart enough to catch Banner or strong enough to defeat the Hulk.

 The Hulk is (or at least should be) the biggest obstacle to Banner getting what he wants.
 If treated like both a hero and a villain, as he is at times in The Avengers, Age of Ultron, and Thor: Ragnarok, he can be an unpredictable force of nature and danger to himself, his allies, and other villains, all of whom should tremble in his presence.

-It took a while to get the Hulk right in the MCU, and by then, we were introduced to what felt like an entirely different side character.
+It took a while to get the Hulk right in the MCU, and by then, we were introduced to what felt like an entirely different character.

 Anyway, that’s it for this week.
 Thank you so much for reading.
 I’ll be back to revisit Ironman 2, a film that probably deserves another look, in the coming weeks.
-See you then.